RUTGERS-RWJMS Anatomical Association

 9. What is the procedure to follow at the time of death?

-If death occurs at home and the donor is under hospice care, once hospice has pronounced the deceased, the family should immediately notify the Anatomical Association at (1-800-GIFT-211) - DO NOT call a local funeral home.
+If death occurs at home and the donor is under hospice care, once hospice has pronounced the deceased, the family should immediately notify the Anatomical Association at (1-800-GIFT-211) - DO NOT call a local funeral home, as this may result in the donation being declined.

 If death occurs at home and this is not a hospice case, call your local police who will assist you in arranging the pronouncement and then notify the Anatomical Association at 1-800-GIFT-211.
 If death occurs in a hospital or nursing home, personnel should immediately notify the Anatomical Association and families should verify that the call was made.
 Once notified, Anatomical Association will arrange transportation.